-Swiss diplomats lodged request for tobacco firm in Moldova
+Swiss diplomats placed request for tobacco firm in Moldova

 The tobacco giant, based in Geneva, is a big employer and tax-payer in Moldova, a country where some 50% of people are smokers.

-However, a new administration voted in June has embarked on a range of progressive reforms, including the idea of raising taxes on cigarettes and other tobacco products.
+However, a new administration that took office in June has embarked on a range of progressive reforms, including efforts to raise taxes on cigarettes and other tobacco products.

 Economic interests